 Advantages:

-Below are the advantages of fibre-reinforced plastics in their various applications.
+Below are the advantages of fiber-reinforced plastics in their various applications.

 - They have a high modulus of elasticity